Ph.D. Program Overview

 Academic advisor: The academic advisor is a BME primary faculty member who will guide the candidate on general academic requirements of their graduate studies including the approval of courses for registration.
 If the research mentor is a BME primary faculty, then he/she will also serve as an academic advisor.
 However, if the research mentor is not a BME primary faculty member, an academic advisor from BME will be assigned to the candidate (or may be chosen by the candidate).

-• At least four committee members should be members of the University of Iowa tenure-track faculty;
+• At least three committee members should be members of the University of Iowa tenure-track faculty;

 • At least two committee members should be BME primary faculty members; and